 We will be covering a range of books throughout the year.
-The books are: There’s a Boy in the Girls’ Bathroom by Louis Sacher, The Viewer by Shaun Tan and Gary Crew, River Story by Meredith Hooper, Cosmic Disco by Grace Nichols, Flush by Carl Hiaasen, Treason by Berlie Doherty and The London Eye Mystery by Siobhan Dowd.
+The books are: There’s a Boy in the Girls’ Bathroom by Louis Sacher, The Viewer by Shaun Tan and Gary Crew, Jounney to the River Sea by Eva Ibbotson, Cosmic Disco by Grace Nichols, Flush by Carl Hiaasen, Treason by Berlie Doherty and The London Eye Mystery by Siobhan Dowd.
 Alongside studying these books, we will be developing our knowledge of grammar with a specific focus on word classes and relative clauses.
 We will also develop our knowledge of punctuation such as commas, brackets and dashes.
 Furthermore, throughout the year, we will widen the range of spellings we know by looking at spelling patterns and structures and we will also practise our handwriting.

 N.B. please do not read our core books to your child as we structure our English lessons in a way that we will read a section at a time.